 This is a new site that claims to pay you $15 per referral and $30 per task you complete.
 Apparently, members have been paid over $4 million to date.

 Sounds exciting, but is this legit or just another scam?

 Notion Cash Review

-I came across the Notion Cash website (notioncash.com) the other day, while reviewing another site called Kids Earn Cash.
+I came across the Notion Cash website (notioncash.com) the other day, while looking into another site called Kids Earn Cash.

 The site claims to be a “one of a kind Social Earning Network”, and says you can earn easy money referring others and completing simple tasks.